Shakira expresses all her pain: Piqué broke her family dream

+(You may be interested in: Piqué and Clara Chía: shocking news that Shakira would not like)

+(Also read: Shakira covers herself in silver: the money she has earned with anti-Piqué songs)

-Well, in this interview, granted to Canal de las Estrellas, and broadcast through Nmas from Barcelona, the Colombian touched on that sensitive topic of how Music has allowed him to cope with the break in his relationship with the former soccer player.
+Well, in this interview, granted to Stars channeland broadcast through Nmas from Barcelona, the Colombian woman touched on that sensitive subject of how Music has allowed him to cope with the break in his relationship with the former soccer player.

 the broken dream